Teahouse Treks

 Day 05: Trek from Jagat to Deng

-After breakfast, you will continue trekking along the Budhi Gandaki valley.
-The trail passes through villages, terraced fields, forests, river crossings, and suspension bridges.
+After breakfast, the trail continues along the Budhi Gandaki valley, weaving through villages, terraced fields, forests, river crossings, and more suspension bridges.

-You will walk through areas such as Salleri, Sirdibas, Philim, Ekle Bhatti, and Nyak Phedi before reaching Deng.
-As you move higher, the cultural atmosphere begins to change, and Tibetan Buddhist influence becomes more visible in the villages, prayer flags, and mani walls.
+You’ll pass through Salleri, Sirdibas, Philim, Ekle Bhatti, and Nyak Phedi before reaching Deng.
+The higher you climb, the more the culture shifts — Tibetan Buddhist influence starts to show itself in the villages, the prayer flags, and the mani walls lining the trail.

 • Altitude: Deng – approx. 1,860m / 6,102ft